 Columbus Day commemorates the date when Christopher Columbus first set foot in the Americas.
 In the USA it is observed on the second Monday in October.

 Though Columbus Day is one of the 10 US legal federal holidays, it is not considered a major one.
 There will be no postal service and while some banks may close, most businesses remain open.
 Retail stores may run special sales.

 Even if a state listed below observes Columbus Day as a holiday, some state offices may be still open.

-Definitive information on how each state observes Columbus Day is difficult to find, so the following table has been compiled.
+Definitive information on how each state observes Columbus Day is difficult to find, so we have compiled the following table.
 Please contact us with any corrections or extra comments to help make this list an even better resource.

 |Alabama||Yes||Fraternal Day is also a state holiday on 2nd Monday in October|